 Good as new notes

 When distributing the red packet, it is a practice to ensure that the notes are new.
-People would spend weeks preceding Chinese New Year to queue at the banks in order to obtain new notes as old or torn notes are regarded as being disrespectful.
+People would spend weeks preceding Chinese New Year to queue at the banks to obtain new notes.
+Why is that so?
+As old or torn notes are regarded as being disrespectful.

 Instead of using more resources to generate these new notes, have you ever considered using “good as new” notes?
 POSB and DBS customers are able to withdraw these notes at 36 various pop up POSB Automated Teller Machines (ATMs).
 Now, you no longer have to feel guilty about the number of trees being felled just to print all those new notes!